Uesugi Kenshin: In popular culture

-Kenshin has been featured in many video games, such as the Koei's Samurai Warriors and Warriors Orochi and Capcom's Sengoku Basara series.
+Kenshin has been featured in many video games, such as Koei's Samurai Warriors and Warriors Orochi and Capcom's Sengoku Basara series.
 He is a playable character in Pokémon Conquest (Pokémon + Nobunaga's Ambition in Japan), where he is the warlord of Illusio with his partner Pokémon being Gallade and Mewtwo.
+Kenshin also appears in a gender bender parallel universe anime series Battle Girls: Time Paradox.
 A female Kenshin, as Nagao Kagetora, also appears in the mobile game Fate/Grand Order, voiced by actress and singer Nana Mizuki.
-Similarly appearing as a female character, Kenshin is found in the Rance series most notably in Sengoku Rance.
+Similarly appearing as a female character, Kenshin is found in the Rance series, most notably in Sengoku Rance.